henryw374/henryw374.github.io.old/in-progress-posts/2020-05-31-tick-with-shadow-just-works.md

 ```

 Why is this news?
-Well, previously Shadow and other npm-using Clojurescript users had to include an extra shim library and manually include the js-joda dependencies in their package.json.
+Well, previously Shadow and other npm-using Clojurescript users of Tick had to include an extra shim library and manually include the js-joda dependencies in their package.json.
 A desire to move to the latest (and now scope-named) '@js-joda/core' packages, [a fix in the latest Clojurescript release](https://clojure.atlassian.net/browse/CLJS-3138) and an increase in my understanding of [how to package Clojurescript libraries](http://widdindustries.com/cljs-npm-libraries/) has resulted in these improvements.
 Note, there are still a few [need-to-knows for Tick Clojurescript users](https://juxt.pro/tick/docs/index.html#_clojurescript), but not too many!

 # Babashka